 1964 - Ritzel reports on disturbances in T4 metabolism in areas with fluoridated drinking water.

-fluoride-iodine antagonism.
+fact a fluoride-iodine antagonism.
 The experiment, which ran for 12 months, showed that the more severe the teeth were mottled, the more severe the thyroid dysfunction.
-It further showed that iodine supplementation
+It further showed that iodine

 1969 - Rodesch et al. and Zor et al. independently report that fluoride mimicks TSH.